 Harper never completely recovered from an appendicitis attack in 1904, and early in 1905 his doctors told him they had found cancer.
 He continued to write, teach, and confer with colleagues until shortly before his death in January 1906.
 The University community mourned the passing of one who had in every sense shaped the spirit of the institution.

-Courtesy of The University of Chicago Centennial Catalogues, Special Collections Research Center, The University of Chicago Library
+Text adapted from The University of Chicago Centennial Catalogues and used courtesy of the Special Collections Research Center, The University of Chicago Library